medialab/xan/docs/cmd/agg.md

 agg options:
     -R, --along-rows <columns>  Aggregate a selection of columns for each row instead of the whole file.
+    -C, --along-cols <columns>  Aggregate a selection of columns the same way and return an aggregated column with same name in the output.
     -p, --parallel              Whether to use parallelization to speed up computation.
                                 Will automatically select a suitable number of threads to use based on your number of cores.
 Use -t, --threads if you want to